 LASER PERIPHERAL IRIDOTOMY

-Laser peripheral iridotomy is a laser treatment used for patients who are at risk of developing acute angle closure glaucoma or patients who have chronic narrow angle glaucoma.
+Laser peripheral iridotomy is a laser treatment used for patients who are at risk of developing acute angle closure glaucoma.
+It is also used for patients who have chronic narrow angle glaucoma.

 In acute angle closure glaucoma, the fluid inside the eye can not pass into the anterior chamber and be drained from the eye.
-The iris is pushed forward onto the drainage area of the eye and the fluid builds up as its outflow is restricted, resulting in an increase in the pressure inside the eye.
-Laser peripheral iridotomy is the treatment of choice in these cases and it is also a prophylactic treatment for eyes which are at risk of developing an acute angle closure to prevent a future rise in pressure and loss of vision.
+The iris is pushed forward onto the drainage area of the eye.
+The fluid builds up as its outflow is restricted, resulting in an increase in the pressure inside the eye.
+Laser peripheral iridotomy is the treatment of choice in these cases.
+It is also a prophylactic treatment for eyes which are at risk of developing an acute angle closure.
+This helps to prevent a future rise in pressure and loss of vision.

-Laser peripheral iridotomy creates a small hole in the iris and this turns into an additional outflow channel allowing the fluid to flow into the anterior chamber.
+Laser peripheral iridotomy creates a small hole in the iris.
+This turns into an additional outflow channel allowing the fluid to flow into the anterior chamber.
 A special lens will be placed on the eye after anaesthetic eye drops are instilled in your eyes.
-The procedure is not painful however some patients may feel a mild, sharp sensation during the laser treatment.
-Pressures in the eyes will be checked after the procedure and eye drops will be prescribed to reduce inflammation in the eye.
-Occasionally, more than one treatment per eye is required.
+The procedure is not painful.
+However, some patients may feel a mild, sharp sensation during the laser treatment.
+Pressures in the eyes will be checked after the procedure.
+Eye drops will be prescribed to reduce inflammation in the eye.
+Occasionally, more than one treatment per eye is required.ccasionally, more than one treatment per eye is required.